Fdika24/MockTechTestPost/README.md

 Mock app for Tech Test

 ## Purpose
-The purpose of this project is to built a simplpe app
+The purpose of this project is to built a simple app using swift and uikit

 ## Architecture
 Viper, why? because i am currently learning about viper, nothing more than that.